Is La Palma based on a true story?

 A look at the Canary Island volcano eruption of 2021, which Netflix’s latest binge-worthy hit has drawn parallels with.

-So, is there any truth in the nail-biting saga?
-Well, all the characters, including the central family of four, are entirely from the mind of writers Lars Gudmestad and Rosenløw Eeg.
+Meanwhile, all the characters, including the central family of four, are entirely from the minds of writers Gudmestad and Eeg.

 The eruption began on 19th September 2021, 10 years after the Canary Islands last experienced such a disaster in El Hierro, and a full 50 years after La Palma had been hit by one.